maccampb/SkyWeather2Daemons/README.md

 sudo systemctl enable skyweather2
 ```

 Start your service by telling the systemd to attempt to start the server.
+A output file that may provide useful for debugging will be created called "SDL_Pi_skyweather2.out".

 ```
 sudo systemctl start skyweather2